 Sexual assault and battery: While sexual battery is inappropriately touching someone for the purpose of sexual gratification, sexual assault employs violence such as restraining, covering a victim’s mouth or threatening the victim with violence.
 A misdemeanor conviction could result in up to one year in county jail and up to $2,000 in fines while a felony conviction could result in up to four years of incarceration and a maximum fine of $10,000.

-Defending Sex Crimes
+Defending Sex Crimes in California

 If you are being charged with a sex crime in California, it is important that you contact an experienced lawyer right away who can start working to build a solid defense.
 There are a number of possible defenses in a sex crime case: